DMTF/Redfish-Tools/doc-generator/sample_inputs/supplement_for_standard_output.md

 ## Local-repo: redfish.dmtf.org/schemas/v1 ./json-schema

+Note: you can specify the location of the TOC, presumably in the Introduction section, by placing the text [add_toc] where you want the Table of Contents substituted in.
+By default, the TOC will be placed at the top of the HTML output.
+You must also specify "true" for add_toc, either in a Keyword Configuration section in this file, or in the (JSON) config file.

 # Keyword Configuration

 Keywords and their values as bullet points with name:value pairs in the "Keyword Configuration" section, as shown here.
 Keywords are not case-sensitive.

-- omit_version_in_headers: false
-- add_toc: true

-Note: you can specify the location of the TOC, presumably in the Introduction section, by placing the text [add_toc] where you want the Table of Contents substituted in.
-By default, the TOC will be placed at the top of the HTML output.

 # Description Overrides